SysKitTeam/docs-bp/sharepoint-software-boundaries-and-limits/overview.md

 ---
-title: SharePoint Software Boundaries and Limits Overview
-description: >-
-  Detailed list of boundaries and limits for each component provided by Microsoft.
+description: Detailed list of boundaries and limits for each component provided by Microsoft.
-author: Iva Novoselic
-date: 3/8/2017
 ---

 # SharePoint Software Boundaries and Limits Overview